- Purchase the complete Expat Arrivals Dublin Guide (PDF)

-Dublin Bikes is a growing service with distinctive blue bicycles that can be hired and ridden between specified bicycled parks.
-There are over 40 stations across Dublin which accept Dublin Bikes Long Term Cards and offer three-day tickets.
+Dublinbikes is a growing service with distinctive blue bicycles that can be hired and ridden between specified bicycled parks.
+There are over 110 stations across Dublin which accept Dublin Bikes Long Term Cards and offer three-day tickets.
 In addition to the subscription, there is a small fee for rides longer than half an hour.

 Walking in Dublin

 The city's compact size makes Dublin ideal for walking.
 In fact, many locals and expats regularly travel to work and do errands on foot.
 Exploring the city on foot also reveals many hidden treasures that may not be noticed when travelling in a vehicle or by public transport.